 Continuous Monitoring and Logging

-Implement continuous monitoring and logging capabilities to detect and respond to security incidents in real-time.
-Consolidate logs from both private and public cloud environments and leverage SIEM tools to gain a unified view of the hybrid infrastructure’s security posture.
+Implement continuous monitoring and logging capabilities to detect and respond to real-time security incidents.
+Consolidate logs from private and public cloud environments and leverage SIEM tools to gain a unified view of the hybrid infrastructure’s security posture.

 -